opengrowingalliance/specifications/v2.0/recipe/ogsp-recipe-spec-revised.md

 ## GitHub Repository Structure

-To support the open source philosophy and enable effective sharing and collaboration, OGSP recipes should be organized in GitHub repositories following a standardized structure:
+To support the open source philosophy and enable effective sharing and collaboration, OGP recipes should be organized in GitHub repositories following a standardized structure:

 ```
 recipe-repository/